dan-subic/ratbags/docs/src/core-rules/magic.md

 ### Liquids

-**Phlogiston** and **Yliaster** are made of liquefied spirits.
+**Yliaster** and **Phlogiston** are made of liquefied spirits.
 They enhance whatever they come in contact with- magical effects included.

-Both are octarine in colour. **Plogiston** has an oily texture, while **Yliaster** is perpetually frothing.
+Both are octarine in colour. **Yliaster** has an oily texture, while **Phlogiston** is perpetually frothing.

-**Phlogiston** enhances durability and longevity. **Yliaster** enhances potency, though only briefly.
+**Yliaster** enhances durability and longevity. **Phlogiston** enhances potency, though only briefly.
 The effects of Phlogiston and Yliaster cancel each other out.

 Both liquids evaporate rapidly, unless kept in a lead container.